 The current version of the Lafayette College Student Code of Conduct (The Code) was revised by a committee of students, faculty, and College administrators and has been adopted by the faculty of Lafayette College.
 The committee wishes to acknowledge the wealth of professional resources that were invaluable to this process, including “A Twenty-First Century Model Student Conduct Code,” the NCHERM Group Model Code Project, the Association for Student Conduct Administrators (ASCA), and the many colleagues and institutions whose conduct codes were consulted in an effort to incorporate best practices.

-The Office of Student Conduct and the Office of Advising and Co-Curricular Programs will collect suggested revisions and updates to this code from the College community, but especially from those individuals and committees responsible for carrying out the conduct procedures outlined in this code, on an annual basis.
+The Office of Student Conduct and the Office of Advising and Co-Curricular Programs will solicit feedback from the Lafayette community regarding proposed changes.
 Those revisions that require a vote of the faculty will be brought to the proper committee(s) for consideration.
 Those revisions that do not require a vote of the faculty will be brought to the proper committee(s) for inclusion in their annual report(s) to the faculty.
-A comprehensive review of the code will be conducted every five years and will be led jointly by the Office of Student Conduct, Office of Advising and Co-Curricular Programs, and the chairs of the faculty committees responsible for carrying out the procedures outlined in this code.
+A comprehensive review of the code will be conducted every five years and will be led by the Office of Student Conduct, in consultation with the Office of Advising and Co-Curricular Programs, and the chairs of the faculty committee(s) responsible for carrying out the procedures outlined in this code.

 An important aspect in attending College is the exercise of responsibility in a dynamic community of learning.
 Students, therefore, are expected to be honorable, ethical, and mature in every regard, and to have consideration for the welfare of others as individuals and for the community as a whole.
 In addition to exhibiting maturity and self-control, students and student organizations are expected to so conduct themselves that they cause no physical, emotional, or mental harm to others; that they neither break laws nor contribute to the delinquency of others; and that they do not destroy property.
 Participation in any activity that harms or demeans others may lead to dismissal of individuals and dissolution/withdrawal of recognition of groups.
 The College expects students individually and in organizations to adhere to this basic requirement through the use of judgment and good will.
 Membership in the Lafayette community is a privilege, and those failing to meet this expectation may be refused continued membership in the community.